 Finally, we convert the canvas to a blob and upload it:

-Now the text box will appear overlayed on the video streams.
-For more specific API functions explanation please refer here.
+Now, the text box will appear and be overlayed on the video streams.
+For a more specific explanation of API functions, please refer here.

 To update the textbox, we can wrap the generation in a function: